rosewachera-rw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. Confused smiley - A script that displays a confused smiley
 2. Let's display a file - Display the content of a file
 3. What about 2? - Display the content of two files
+4. Last lines of a file - Display the last 10 lines of a file